-KPJ UNIVERSITY COLLEGE PerformanceRevenue of RM40.3 millionHighlightsProfit before zakat and tax of RM0.2 million201832 total students32 total programmes • Relocation of KPJIC Johor Bahru campus to the new premises in Bandar Dato Onn to compliment Malaysian College of Hospitality and Management and to maximise the usage of the building.
+KPJ UNIVERSITY COLLEGE Perforn Highlig 2018 Relocation of KPJIC Johor Bahru campus to the new premises in Bandar Dato Onn to compliment Malaysian College of Hospitality and Management and to maximise the usage of the building.
 02 Engaging potential clients, parents and students through social media, where more interactions and info can be delivered effectively.
 KPJUC Alumni was re-established to create networking opportunities among our 10,000 alumni throughout the country.
-03 Blended learning modules were developed to assist teaching and learning to be more interactive and online based to cater to full-time as well as part-time working professionals.
+Blended learning modules were developed to assist teaching and learning to be more interactive and online based to cater to full-time as well as part-time working professionals.
 KPJUC has embarked on Learning Management System (LMS) - an online based database for teaching and learning portal for students and lecturers to share and exchanges notes, assignments or homework, as well as tests.
 This eases communication with Millennials as well as saving paper utilisation.
-04 KPJUC currently conducts four specialty Master programmes, which differentiates it from other private education competitors.
+KPJUC currently conducts four specialty Master programmes, which differentiates it from other private education competitors.
 It is the only IPTS approved to conduct these programmes.
 In 2018, KPJUC obtained approval to run the Medical Specialty Training Programme in Internal Medicine, whereby the Medical Officer will sit for the MRCP examination.
 This is also the first time the programme is offered on a structured basis.
 New Post Basic Nursing programmes are also in the pipeline.
-These include Post Basic in Infection Control and Post Basic in Trauma.
-05 As part of the SETARA requirement, KPJUC needs to increase the number of lecturers' qualifications by sending them to higher education programmes such as Masters and PhD.
+These include Post Basic in Infection Control and Post Basic in Trauma. • As part of the SETARA requirement, KPJUC needs to increase the number of lecturers' qualifications by sending them to higher education programmes such as Masters and PhD.
 A number of staff have been sponsored for further studies for PhD and Masters as well as post basic programmes.
-Staff are encouraged to attend internal and external training as part of improving quality of services and increasing staff motivation.
-06 To attract more students, KPJUC diversified the fully accredited Bachelor programmes from full-time to part-time mode.
+Staff are encouraged to attend internal and external training as part of improving quality of services and increasing staff motivation. • To attract more students, KPJUC diversified the fully accredited Bachelor programmes from full-time to part-time mode.
 Two programmes obtained approval to be offered on a part-time basis, namely the Bachelo of Medical Imaging and Bachelor of Nursing.
 Both will be offered in 2019.